 Leadership Development – RYLA

-In conjunction with other Rotary clubs in central and southeastern Ohio (District 6690), our club members take a leadership role in providing a week-long leadership development program at Ohio University annually for high school students.
+In conjunction with other Rotary clubs in central and southeastern Ohio (District 6690), our club members take a leadership role in providing a three-day leadership development program at Ohio University annually for high school students.
 Rotary Youth Leadership Awards (RYLA) provides students with a challenging program of discussion, leadership training, inspiring addresses and social activities designed to enhance personal development, leadership skills and good citizenship.

 Our club provides college scholarships, totaling $5,000 annually, for seniors in Dublin and Worthington high schools.
 Applicants are evaluated on a number of criteria with community service being a major consideration.